-You might be sharing it with somebody else, but the odds are that your dorm room is going to be the first place that’s really yours.
-You can eat when you want, sleep when you want, and if it matters to you then you can even decorate pretty much how you want.
-This list is supposed to help give you a few interesting ideas for posters and wall art, so you’re not stuck with the same old ones that everyone else is!
+You might be sharing it with somebody else, but odds are your dorm room is going to be the first place that’s really yours.
+You can eat when you want, sleep when you want, and if it matters to you, you may decorate pretty much how you want (aside from keeping to school-side rules.)
+This list will help give you a few interesting ideas for posters according to what’s most popular online so you’re not stuck with the same old content everyone else has.

 Before you buy

-Bear in mind that whatever poster you pick out, there are a few things you have to think about before you buy it.
+Bear in mind that whatever poster you pick out, there are a few tips for room decor which we’ve heard down the grapevine which helps keep everything in check.
 This is a brief checklist of what to consider:

-There’s no need to stick to the same derivative posters.
-You could always pick out some actual art from websites like Etsy or even eBay!
+There’s no need to stick to the same derivative posters on your room walls.
 The great thing about decorating your dorm room with original works is that you can find something that really speaks to you, and not only that, but they’re a great conversation starter.
 Now, these could be a little bit pricier than usual, but (depending on what exactly you choose) are completely original.
 Alternatively, they could be prints of famous artworks: something interesting like a Francis Bacon print, for instance.

 At the very least, when you do leave, you’ll be able to take your art with you to your new home, wherever that might be.
 Or, if you can’t be bothered lugging it in the back of your car or hiring a moving van, you can always sell it- and it might command a high price not far off what you bought it for, at least if the artist managed to make a name for themselves…